dfols/todoApp/README.md

 // Creates an HTML element
 const newElement = document.createElement("element");

-// "Watch" / "listen" for an action (click, change, keypress) and then perform the action you want in the function element.addEventListener("click", function () {
+// "Watch" / "listen" for an action (click, change, keypress)
+// perform the action you want in the function element.addEventListener("click", function () {
   // do this
 });